yesequin/Google_Data_Analytics_Course/README.md

     Data validation: a tool for checking the accuracy and quality of data before adding or importing it.

     Data validation process: Checking and rechecking the quality of your data so that it is complete, accurate, secure, and consistent.

+    Data visualization: The graphic representation and presentation of data.

     Data warehousing specialist: develop processes and procedures to effectively store and organize data.